Nāgarī script

-Inscribed life-sized Shravasti Bodhisattva statue inscribed in 1st-century Brahmi script (first three lines) and 9th-century Nagari script (last line).
+Shravasti Bodhisattva statue with 1st-century Brahmi script (first three lines) and 9th-century Nagari script (last line).

-The Nāgarī script is the ancestor of Devanagari, Nandinagari and other variants, and was first used to write Prakrit and Sanskrit.
+The Nāgarī script or Early Nagari is the ancestor of Devanagari, Nandinagari and other variants, and was first used to write Prakrit and Sanskrit.
 The term is sometimes used as a synonym for Devanagari script.
 It came in vogue during the first millennium CE.

 The Nāgarī script has roots in the ancient Brahmi script family.
 The Nāgarī script was in regular use by 7th century CE, and had fully evolved into Devanagari and Nandinagari scripts by about the end of first millennium of the common era.

 Etymology

 Nagari is a vṛddhi derivation from नगर (ISO), which means city.